 Yoghurt is very good for developing immunity but it does not ensure that it would deal with vaginal yeast infections.
 And by the way, yeast infection in the vagina is the most common thing and most women get it sometime or other in their life or some even are prone to repeated infections.
 Then apart from anti-fungal topical creams, one does need to do a course in antibiotics to get rid of a yeast infection.
 Changing your pantie frequently, washing with a pH balanced vaginal solution and drying properly are ways to avoid yeast infections.
 Yoghurt might help to give you the immunity to ensure you don’t have repeated infections but if you have one, yoghurt is not the cure.
 That’s a vagina myth we need to debunk.

 Related reading: 5 things men should know about a woman’s vagina

 Despite what your man tells you, this is NOT true.
 His penis can win the world, but female orgasm is tad more complicated than that.
 Most women don’t experience vaginal orgasm at all.
 But that’s fine.
 For most women clitoral stimulation is more natural and pleasing.
 Try it!

 Women’s orgasm is the most complicated thing and the presumption that women always have vaginal orgasm is the biggest vaginal myth.
-Some women have clitoral orgasm and some have it through G-spot stimulation, some also have cervical orgasm through vaginal penetration.
+Some women have a clitoral orgasm and some have it through G-spot stimulation, some also have a cervical orgasm through vaginal penetration.